particle-iot/docs/src/content/tutorials/learn-more/weather.md

 You can use the **Create or Update Webhook** button to create or update the webhook in your account, or manually create one in the [Particle console](https://console.particle.io) and copy and paste the JSON into a **Custom Template**.

+Note that the webhook configuration contains your OpenWeather API key so you should not share it publicly.

 ## Test firmware

 This is sample device firmware that queries the weather once after the device connects to the cloud and prints the output to the serial debug log.